 Having the baby drink directly from the mother's breast is always the preferred way to feed.
 There are other feeding methods such as finger or cup feeding, which could also be considered before introducing a bottle.

 When breastfed babies are bottle fed, a slow pace feeding method is recommended.
 Paced feeding prevents overfeeding and nipple preference.

 By decreasing the potentially overwhelming flow of milk from a bottle, paced feeding encourages the smooth transition between the bottle and the breast.
 This is especially helpful to those mothers who are returning to work.
 It can also be helpful to those who are merely introducing the occasional bottle.

 Overfeeding is a common issue for those who bottle feed.
 When your baby is feeding at the breast, the amount of milk is regulated naturally by the breast.
-Babies will generally drink as much milk as you give them, therefore the problem of overfeeding may arise when bottle fed.
-Paced feeding promotes feeding according to hunger cues and can therefore also prevent fussiness caused by overfeeding.
+Babies will generally drink as much milk as you give them.
+Therefore the problem of overfeeding may arise when bottle fed.
+Paced feeding promotes feeding according to hunger cues and can consequently also prevent fussiness caused by overfeeding.

 Paced bottle feeding is only necessary if the infant is under 6 months of age.

 Feeding is done NOT according to a schedule but on demand.

 The baby should be fed in an upright position.
 A reclined position will cause a faster flow of milk, which is what we are trying to avoid.
 This prevents gulping and additional air intake.

 Hold the bottle horizontally and tilt it only enough to fill the teet halfway with milk.